New video shows Georgia man walking through Baton Rouge shortly before his disappearance

 Sources told WBRZ that Millard left Happy's Irish Pub, located just a short walk from his hotel, around 11:30 p.m.
 Feb.
 22 after a bar employee cut him off because he had too much to drink.
 About an hour later, police say Millard encountered a security guard at the Greyhound bus station on Florida Boulevard, who asked if Millard needed help.

 "The security guard offered to call him a ride, get him an Uber, to the call the police for him..."
-Lt.
+Capt.
 Kevin Heinz said in a news conference Tuesday.
 "He didn't appear to be in distress.
 She just felt as though he was out of place.
 He declined that offer, and he left of his own accord."

 After that, Millard was reportedly seen roaming the area on multiple surveillance cameras throughout the city.
 The video obtained by WBRZ was taken sometime after his encounter at the bus stop but before his last sighting, which police said happened around 4:30 a.m. that morning.